alrakib1/Task-Management-Web/readme.md

 - If you click on explore more, it will navigate you to login page.
 After successful log in user will be redirected to the home page and will be able to see a toast on the top of the website.

-- A person won't be able to create multiple account with same email.
+- You won't be able to create multiple account with same email.
-- On signup page anyone will be able to create account with their name, email, password, photo.
+- On signup page you will be able to create account with your name, email, password, photo.
 - React hook from has been used on both login and signup page.

-- After successful login user will be able to see dashboard.
-From there user can create todo.
+- After successful login you will be able to see dashboard option on navigation bar.
+From there you can go to the dashboard page and see multiple option on the menu such as create todo.
-- On dashboard Menu, user will able to see his/her profile photo.
+- On dashboard Menu, you will able to see your profile photo.
 - Every todo has title, description, deadline, priority.
 Every field is required.
-- From dashboard user can simply update any do status simply by drag and dropping it to to-do, ongoing or completed section.
+- From dashboard you will be able to update any task's status simply by drag and dropping it to to-do, ongoing or completed section.
 It will update automatically.
-- User will only be able to see his todo list.
+- You will only be able to see only your todo list.
- - User will also be able to edit and update to-do.
+ - You will also be able to edit and update to-do and delete them if neccessary.